Mbrownshoes/Trees/deploy_tools/provisioning_notes.md

          ├── static
          └── virtualenv

-Files outside repository and customizations
+## Files outside repository and customizations:
+* content.ftl files on server currently have to be manual changed.
 * added bing layer to openlayers.js in the django gis/admin dir.
 Implemented on mbrown-staging site.